-Insure your opportunity to compete at the 2021 National NASP®/IBO 3D Challenge in Louisville, KY by competing at the Alabama 3D State Championship to be held on March 18-19, 2021 in Cullman, AL. Registration will open on www.nasptournaments.org in January 2021.
+Insure your opportunity to compete at the 2022 National NASP®/IBO 3D Challenge in Louisville, KY by competing at either the North or South Alabama 3D State Championship events.

 In an effort to further enhance the archery experience for youth archers in Alabama, ADCNR’s Division of Wildlife and Freshwater Fisheries is encouraging 3D target shooting.
 In 3D Archery, archers shoot at a three-dimensional target that looks like an animal and is usually made of foam.
 The targets mimic different animals and can vary in size depending on the animal it represents.
 The targets can either be set up indoors or along an outdoor course resembling a hiking trail.